Company Overview

 NviroTek

-NviroTek Laboratory Group is one of the largest independent agricultural laboratories in Southern Africa.
-NviroTek performs a multitude of laboratory tests to assist with decision making across various sectors from its laboratories in Hartbeespoort and Wellington.
+NviroTek is one of the largest independent agricultural laboratories in Southern Africa.
+From its laboratories in Hartbeespoort and Wellington, NviroTek performs a multitude of laboratory tests that assist with decisionmaking across various sectors.

 Bastion3